Vegan nutrition: Choline

 Some news reports presented vegan diets as deficient in choline following an opinion piece in the BMJ by a nutritionist affiliated with the meat industry.
 Although many animal products, like liver and egg, contain high amounts of choline (355 mg/3 oz and 126 mg/large egg, respectively), wheat germ (172 mg/cup), Brussels sprouts (63 mg/cup), and broccoli (62 mg/cup) are also good sources of choline.

-Other sources are, among others, soybeans, mushrooms, tangerines and whole wheat pitta bread.
+The National Academy of Medicine in the United States recommends a daily intake of 550 mg for men and 425 mg for women, while the European Food Safety Authority (EFSA) set an adequate intake level of 400 mg per day for adults in 2016.

+The German Society for Nutrition does not mention choline as a critical nutrient in its latest 2024 evaluation of vegan nutrition.